chibiboba/JS-202/My Notes/Cheet Sheet.md

 | b       | Stylistically offset text, such as keywords.
 Example: ES6 adds the keywords **const** and **let**. |
 | i       | Alternate voice text.
 Example: I said "Hello."
 She said *"Goodbye."* |

+- Note: all of the above are semantic elements.
 - Before HTML5, the `b` and `i` elements were non-semantic elements that provided boldface and italic text, respectively.
 As of HTML5, `b` and `i` are semantic elements, and the meaning has changed.
   - If you intend to use boldface for important text, use `<strong>` instead of `<b>`
   - if you wish to use italics for emphasis, use `<em>` instead of `<i>`.